 In addition to these social events, new developments that shook the political ground of Europe occurred from the 15th century.
 The European discovery of the Americas and African continents meant finding a unique source for trade.
 (Larousse, 130) This resource had a significant share in increasing the wealth of the bourgeoisie and centralized kingdoms.
 Reform movements also damaged the power of the Catholic Church, which was an important source of power like the aristocracy.
 In addition, with the Renaissance, the new urban society found new ways of expressing and expressing its existence in architecture and art (Duiker, 510).
 Finally, from the 17th century, the kings, who expanded their central authority, gradually increased their control mechanisms.
 Thus, absolutist regimes emerged in many European countries such as France, replacing feudalism.
 This regime, in which a strong and central government was adopted, would determine the new color of Europe until the French Revolution.
 (Larousse, 164)

 In addition to this, Gothic is different from Romanesque in terms of the style of arches.
 Pointed (or broken) arches are the most common form in Gothic to structurally strengthen any construction.
-This characteristic can be identified in a variety of buildings over time from the west façade of Notre-Dame in Paris.
+This characteristic can be identified in a variety of buildings over time from the west façade of Notre Dame in Paris.
 On the other side, rounded (or basket handle) arches that are weaker than pointed ones were primarily used in Romanesque cathedrals.
 Apart from interior parts like arches and windows, there are several differences that can be easily found in outside appearances too (Wilkinson, 13).
-For instance, Romanesque fortress and castle-style exteriors have lesser decorations that Gothic structures.
-Contrary to Romanesque’s simplicity in the exterior, Gothic exteriors are more ornamental and stylish with the various decorations such as gargoyles whose function is still debatable.
-These properties might be realized at Notre-Dame in Paris.
+For instance, Romanesque fortress and castle-style exteriors have lesser decorations than Gothic structures.
+Contrary to Romanesque’s simplicity in the exterior, Gothic exteriors are more ornamental and stylish with various decorations such as gargoyles whose function is still debatable.
+These properties might be realized at Notre Dame in Paris.

 Secondly, a bay pattern of construction in modules would be identified as the second technical innovation.
 (Kishlansky, 263) The Cathedral of Chartres or Sens can demonstrate its effect in this respect.
 Successive identical units divided the nave into parts with regular and repetitive bays, making cathedrals durable and resistant to any hazard.
 It is debated that scholastic philosophy had an impact on this style since it intended to search for a language in which authors like Abbot Suger would logically substitute or insert their ideas as Gothic builders did in their cathedrals (Wilkinson, 13).